The niche of an organism is the functional role that it plays within an ecosystem.

 “The ecological niche of an organism depends not only on where it lives but also on what it does.
 By analogy, it may be said that the habitat is the organism’s “address”, and the niche is its “profession” biologically speaking.”

-The full range of abiotic factors and environmental conditions that an organism can utilize and survive in is called its fundamental niche.
-However, there are restraints on populations, such as competition, predation and limits to resource availability; these restraints are called limiting factors.
+The full range of biotic factors and environmental conditions that an organism can utilize and survive in is called its fundamental niche.
+However, there are restraints on populations, such as competition, predation and resource availability.
+These restraints are called limiting factors.
 Limiting factors prevent populations from increasing indefinitely, restricting organisms to occupy their actual or realized niche.

 Examples of Niche

 Giant panda bears (Ailuropoda melanoleuca) are niche specialists.
 They have a very limited diet, 99% of which consists of bamboo.
 They have evolved specially adapted thumbs, which allow them to grip the bamboo.
 Bamboo does not provide much nutrition, and so the pandas must spend most of their time eating, consuming around 70lbs of bamboo every day to support their large bodies.

 To conserve energy, pandas do not move very far, and so have a home range of around only 3 miles, near streams so that fresh drinking water is available, and where there are caves suitable for raising their young.
 Their highly specialized diet means that they do not usually encounter interspecific competition, and they live solitary lives so as to avoid intraspecific competition.
 Adults have no natural predators, so their populations are kept to suitable levels through their life cycles; in the wild they reproduce only once every two years, which means natural populations do not get too dense and intraspecific competition does not occur frequently.

 Because the niche of pandas is so specialized, they are exceptionally vulnerable to human impact and their populations have experienced dramatic declines.